ak3n/backpack-handle-example/README.md

 - `backpack-handle` does the same thing as `records-handle` but using Backpack instead.
 It allows us to specialize function calls.

 - `backpack-handles` goes further and makes `WeatherProvider` and `WeatherReporter` signatures.

+- `vinyl-handle` explores the design space using `vinyl` instead of records as Handle.
+It supports the extension of the interfaces since `vinyl` allows to add fields to the records.